 However, most people will live in retirement for at least 25 years.
 It’s a substantial amount of time, often referred to as ‘the next third’.
 How much super you’ll need in retirement can depend on a few factors.
 For example, what kind of retirement do you want?
-For example, do you want to travel the world, buy a new car, and pay off a mortgage?
+Do you want to travel the world, buy a new car, and pay off a mortgage?
 Or do you want a simpler life?
 The reason this is important to think about is that it’ll help determine how much money you’ll need in retirement, and could help you plan how much you’ll need to contribute to your super over your working life.

-AustralianSuper’s super projection calculator can help give you an idea of what your future income will look like, with and without super.
+AustralianSuper’s Super Projection Calculator can help give you an idea of what your future income will look like, with and without super.
 It can also show you how adding a small amount extra each year could make a big difference to your retirement lifestyle down the track.

 Things to know more about paying yourself super